tomgranuja/OnlineElection/README.md

 # Go to http://127.0.0.1:8000/admin
 ```

 Navigate to Users to add new users.
 Users that need to vote must use a chilean RUN as username (12345678-5).
 Then navigate to Profile to add new profiles for each user.
 This allow users to vote.
+Also in Profile check "is candidate" in order to show that user in the candidate list.

 Finally, click at logout and navigate to site index [http://127.0.0.1:8000]() to authenticate as a regular user and vote.